 Day 1: Arrive Beijing

-Arrive Beijing, private transfer to hotel and check in.
+Arrive at anytime during the day and make your way to the hotel.
 An evening group meeting is planned followed by dinner.

 Day 2: Beijing